 This is not the first time that a Bruins player has tweeted about the NHL’s inconsistency when it comes to disciplining players.
 Brad Marchand tweeted a video of an Alexei Emelin hit on him to the NHL in December, writing, “this hit cost me 7 games and half a million dollars.
 Way to be consistent.”
 He deleted the tweet shortly after.

-Here are all the links from around the hockey world, and what I’m reading while enjoying Hockey Day in America.
+Here are all the links from around the hockey world, and what I’m reading, while really enjoying Matthew Tkachuk’s first go-round in the NHL.
+He may not have grown up here, but he’s definitely got some Masshole in his game.